-We have incurred substantial losses since our inception in 1986, expect to continue to incur such losses, and may never be profitable.
+We have incurred losses since our inception, expect to continue to incur such losses, and may never be profitable.

-Since our inception in 1986, we have not achieved profitability.
+Since our inception, we have not achieved profitability.
 We expect to incur additional losses for the foreseeable future, and our losses could increase as our research and development efforts progress.
+We expect that such losses will fluctuate from quarter to quarter and losses and fluctuations may be substantial.

-To become profitable, we, or our collaborative partners, must successfully manufacture and develop drug product candidates, receive regulatory approval, and successfully commercialize and/or enter into profitable agreements with other parties.
+To become profitable, we, or our collaborative partners, must successfully manufacture and develop product candidates, receive regulatory approval, and successfully commercialize and/or enter into profitable agreements with other parties.
 It could be several years, if ever, before we receive significant royalties from any current or future license agreements or revenues directly from product sales.